How to tell if your dog is relaxed: Body language and signs

 How to help your dog feel more relaxed in stressful situations

-Now you know what your dog looks like when relaxed or stressed, but did you know there are ways to help them feel more relaxed?
+Now you know what your dog looks like when relaxed or stressed, but do you know there are ways to help them feel more relaxed?

 Here are a few tips on how to help your dog feel more at ease in stressful situations: